Mohamed-Khair1607/SWE/README.md

 # SWE
 My Assignments for ORANGE SWE program
-\n HI ! this is a new repo
+HI ! this is a new repo